AhmedBenAI/AhmedBenAI/README.md

 ## 👋 About Me

-I'm a **Full-Stack AI & ML Systems Engineer** with three degrees and a track record of shipping production-grade intelligent systems — from end-to-end computer vision pipelines and RAG systems to enterprise platform integrations.
+I'm a **Full-Stack AI & ML Systems Engineer** with three degrees and a track record of shipping production-grade intelligent systems — from end-to-end computer vision pipelines and RAG applications to enterprise platform integrations.

-At **Hexalogy**, I built Angular frontends, designed ML-assisted scheduling systems, led DevOps on Linux/Proxmox with Keycloak and Nginx, and delivered a full ERP system still in active production use today.
+At **Hexalogy**, I built Angular frontends, designed REST APIs, led DevOps on Linux/Proxmox with Keycloak and Nginx, and delivered systems still in active production use today.

-My research spans **forensic drone analysis** (LJMU MSc — Distinction) and **adaptive AI dashboard generation** (USTOMB MSc).
+My research spans **real-time computer vision for drone human risk detection** (LJMU MSc — Distinction) and **adaptive AI dashboard generation** (USTOMB MSc).
 I care about the gap between notebooks and production — and I build to close it.

-📍 Based in **Liverpool, UK** · Open to remote or relocation · 🌐 [ahmed-ai.com](https://ahmed-ai.com) — includes an AI assistant that answers questions about my experience
+📍 Based in **Liverpool, UK** · Open to remote or relocation · 🌐 [ahmed-ai.com](https://ahmed-ai.com)

 ---